streamr-dev/monoplasma/README.md

 ## Demo Walkthrough

+To just see what it's supposed to look like, check out the [Youtube video of the EthDenver 2019 announcement presentation](https://www.youtube.com/watch?v=t7vOoLBFkUA).

 **Let's add some accounts to the revenue sharing pool:**

 - Copy paste Bob's address `0x4178baBE9E5148c6D5fd431cD72884B07Ad855a0` to the textbox under "Management", and click the "Add users" button.